AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2020-10-18-higher-order-components.md

 ## What Are Higher-Order Components?

-First, understand that a higher-order component is *just a function*.
-That's the first point that you'll need to internalize if you want to get comfortable with this concept.
-Don't let this polysyllable, hyphenated term intimidate you—a higher-order component is **just a function**.
+Simply put, a **higher-order component** is a function that returns a component.
+At the end of the day, it's *just a function*, like any other that you're used to working with by now in JavaScript and other languages.

-More accurately, a **higher-order component** is a special kind of function that:
+To go a bit more into detail, a higher-order component is a special kind of function that:

 1. Accepts a React component as one of its arguments (among others, potentially).
-2. Injects certain props into the component to decorate it.
+2. Injects certain props into the component to "decorate" it or extend its behavior.
-3. Returns this "decorated" component so that others can render it.
+3. Returns this "decorated" component so that others can render it later on.

-Said differently, a higher-order component is basically just a **component factory**.
+In other words, a higher-order component is essentially a **component factory**.
 It's a design pattern that allows you to create new versions of existing components by injecting additional props into them.
 Notably, higher-order components are used to consolidate reusable, **stateful logic** in a single place.

+{% include picture.html img="diagram.png" alt="A higher-order component returns a component, which returns a React element." %}

+Don't get confused—an HOC is not itself a component.
+Remember: Components are functions that return a React element; higher-order components are functions that return *components*.

 ## Example of Higher-Order Components